mohannad-b/Wrkcodean/project_details/AI_SYSTEM_DESIGN.md

 Blueprint Proposal Prompt:
 	- System:
 	- “You are an automation architect.
-Produce a graph of steps as JSON nodes and edges that matches the provided requirements schema.
+Produce a Blueprint object (sections + steps, per canonical schema) that matches the provided requirements.
 Only use systems explicitly listed.”
 	- Input:
 	- requirements_json
 	- Output: